designingwithml/designingwithml/extractivesummarization/readme.md

 ![alt text](images/inference.png)

+> This repo is part of work done while at Cloudera Fast Forward labs.
+Check out the full project [here](https://github.com/fastforwardlabs/summarize).

 In extractive summarization, the task is to extract subsets (sentences) from a document that represent a valid summary.
 In this repo, we treat extractive summarization as a classification problem where we predict a class for each sentence in a document (i.e. belonging to the summary or not).
 We can then _assemble_ a summary based on these scores e.g. the highest scoring sentences reorded by some pertinent criteria (e.g. order of appearance in document, grammatical correctness, etc).